Bifabig/awesome-books/README.md

 <!-- > Give credit to everyone who inspired your codebase. -->

-I would like to thank Microverse and my coding partner @mosidrum.
+I would like to thank Microverse and my coding partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>